Give your pre-loved gear a new lease of life by donating to charities that make a difference. Here’s where to go to make a donation in Singapore!

 Home Nursing Foundation

 Home Nursing Foundation provides all-encompassing care for the elderly within their own homes with services such as nursing, physiotherapy, specialist care and more.
-The foundation is running its annual Grant a Wish Christmas fundraiser from now until 31 December 2022.
+The foundation is running its annual Grant a Wish Christmas fundraiser from now until 31 December 2023.
 Now in its third edition, the fundraiser aims to grant patients’ wishes for necessities such as water heaters, medical supplies and supermarket vouchers.
-The fundraiser will run on Giving.sg, and you can click here to donate any amount you’d like – a minimum amount of $50 will cover two hours of personal home care sessions.
-Click here to make a cash donation, or contact the organisation to volunteer to distribute the items.
+The fundraiser will run on Giving.sg, and you can click here to donate any amount you’d like – a minimum amount of $50 will cover two hours of personal home care sessions – or contact the organisation to volunteer to distribute the items.

 Pass It On

 This platform serves as a connecting point between your donations and charities in Singapore that assist low-income and needy families.
-Check the wishlist here to find out if anything you wish to pass on has been requested – items can range from mattress donations in Singapore and toddler shoes to refrigerators, baby clothing, old smartphones and more.
+Check the wish list here to find out if anything you wish to pass on has been requested – items can range from mattress donations in Singapore and toddler shoes to refrigerators, baby clothing, old smartphones and more.
+Do note that you will have to make your own arrangements to deliver the items to their needy clients.

 The Salvation Army